stolostron/kui-web-terminal/README.md

 ---

 ## How to update for security vulnerabilities
-1. Change to the `client` or `proxy` subdirectory
+1. Change to the `/client` or `/proxy` subdirectory
-2. Run `npm audit --production` to see the list of vulnerabilities
+2. Run `npm audit --production` to see the list of vulnerabilities, dependency chain, advisory info, etc.
-3. Run `npm audit fix` to automatically fix issues
+3. Run `npm audit fix` to automatically fix issues.
+Some issues might require you to manually make changes to your **dependencies** or get the [IBM KUI](https://github.com/IBM/kui) team to make changes to their files to pull in new versions of packages.

 4. Commit the package.json and package-lock.json in both `/client` and `/proxy`